-Many families are now choosing to host a Halloween party for their kids rather then send them out onto the streets after dark.
-It's a relatively new phenomenon but an idea that is catching on.
+Many families are now choosing to host a Halloween party for their children rather then sending them out onto the streets after dark.
+It's not a new concept but it is an option that is increasing in popularity.

-Halloween is one of those special occasions that kids are so anxious to see arrive.
-So these parties can be a wonderful excuse to do a little pre-outing celebration to keep the kids amused while they wait for their big trick and treating adventure to begin.
+Halloween is one of those special occasions that kids are anxious to see arrive so these parties can be a wonderful excuse to do a little pre-outing celebration to keep the kids amused while they wait for the big trick and treating adventure to begin.

-Pull the spider webs, plastic rats, rubber bats and black cats out from the back of your closet it's time to host a children's Halloween party and you are going to need those essential creepy crawlies to bring your party to life.
-Let's take a peek at a few Halloween theme party favours for you to include into your event.
-An abundance of spooky party favors and sweet treats will get your ghoulish guests into full party mode.
+It is also a great opportunity to pull the spider webs, plastic rats, rubber bats and black cats out from the back of your closet.
+When you host a children's Halloween party you need those essential creepy crawlies to bring the theme of your party to life.
+With that thought in mind let's take a peek at a few Halloween party theme favours for you to include into your event.
+An abundance of spooky party favors and sweet treats is a virtual guarantee to get your ghoulish guests into full party mode.

 Guidelines for Crafting Great Halloween Party Favors

 The guide-lines for children's Halloween party favours are actually quite basic.
 If it is sweet, gooey, spooky, orange, black, wiggles, jiggles, screams, or squeals, then it is ideal to be included in the list of acceptable Halloween party favors.